 Lift kits are a popular choice for truck and SUV owners in Conroe and throughout the state of Texas.
 Lifting the body or suspension of a truck can allow for larger tires and additional utility in a variety of off-road situations.
-While lift kits can certainly increase utility, function and style for many truck owners, there are a few safety issues to consider first.
+While lift kits can certainly increase utility, function, and style for many truck owners, there are a few safety issues to consider first.
 From a higher center of gravity to reduced visibility in close quarters, a lifted truck or SUV certainly comes with additional roadway safety challenges.

-Unfortunately, many lift kits and the companies that sell and install them, fail to educate consumers about the differences in their vehicle’s handling that can impact safety behind the wheel.
+Unfortunately, many lift kits and the companies that sell and install them fail to educate consumers about the changes in their vehicle’s handling that can impact safety behind the wheel.
 If your truck is lifted, or if you’re getting ready to have a lift kit installed, make sure you’re aware of all the potential safety and handling implications that are associated with the additional height and hardware.

 Lifted Trucks Have a Higher Center of Gravity